Broken Symmetries in Quasi-2D Charged Systems via Negative Dielectric Confinement

 where~$k^\prime = k \D \rho$, and~$f(k_0, \D \rho, a)$ is a non-oscillatory analytic function which has minor contribution to~$I_o$.
 The first integral term can be understood as a function of~$k_0 \D \rho$, or denoted as~$I_{m} (k_0 \D \rho)$.
 Clearly, $I_{m}$ is solely controlled by~$k_0$, given different parameters of $\gamma$ and $L_z$.
 It is found that the first-order pole in $I_{m}$ provides the oscillatory mode, and we also numerical validated that the wavelength of the oscillation in $I_{m}$ indeed satisfies Eq.~\eqref{eq:wavelength}, which explains our findings.

-\textit{Collective behaviors.}--To investigate the influence of field/charge oscillations on the collective behavior of quasi-2D charged systems, we further developed a collection of numerical techniques to efficiently evaluate the Green's function Eq.~\eqref{eq:G_point_charge}.
+\textit{SSB in confined N-particle systems.}--To investigate the influence of dielectric nanoconfinement on the collective behavior of quasi-2D charged systems, we further developed a collection of numerical techniques to efficiently evaluate the Green's function Eq.~\eqref{eq:G_point_charge}.
 A novel Ewald-splitting type strategy is proposed, together with renormalization techniques and fast convergent quadrature schemes.
 All fine details and numerical validations are provided in the SI~\cite{SI}.
 Our study focuses on a prototypical quasi-2D charged system, consisting of a binary mixture of charged particles described by the primitive model.
 The system comprises~$N/2$ cations and~$N/2$ anions, each with the same diameter~$\tau_0$ and valence~$\pm 1$, resulting in an overall charge-neutral system.
 The Hamiltonian of the system is defined as follows, where~$i$ represents the~$i$-th particle with charge~$q_i$ located at position~$\V{r_i}$:

 The sum notation~$\sum_{i,j}{}^\prime$ implies that when~$i=j$, the function~$G(\V r, \V r)$ corresponds to the self-interaction term, and~$U_{\mathrm{LJ}}$ is the shift-truncated Lennard-Jones (LJ) potential energy used to model excluded-volume interactions.
 While this model disregards other important interactions observed in experimental realizations, it enables us to isolate the dielectric confinement effect.
 Similar systems have been studied recently in Refs.~\cite{dos2017simulations,liang2020harmonic,yuan2021particle}.